The geometry and DSZ quantization of four-dimensional supergravity: Introduction

 \section{Introduction}

-The goal of this article is to construct the geometric, gauge-theoretic and duality-covariant global formulation of the universal bosonic sector of four-dimensional (ungauged) supergravity and study its U-duality group.
-In order to do so, we develop the Dirac-Schwinger-Zwanziger (DSZ) quantization \cite{Dirac:1931kp,Schwinger:1966nj,Zwanziger:1968rs} of the gauge sector of the theory and interpret the result geometrically.
+The main goal of this article is to construct the gauge-theoretic and duality-covariant global differential geometric model of the universal bosonic sector of four-dimensional ungauged supergravity and study its U-duality group.
+In order to do so, we will implement the Dirac-Schwinger-Zwanziger (DSZ) integrality condition \cite{Dirac:1931kp,Schwinger:1966nj,Zwanziger:1968rs} on the gauge sector of the classical theory and we will interpret the result geometrically.
+This procedure is conceptually analogous to the implementation of the Dirac integrality condition on the \emph{field strengths} of classical Maxwell theory in order to identify the notion of \emph{gauge field} with the notion of connection on a principal $\U(1)$ bundle, only that implemented in a remarkably more complex theory that requires more sophisticated sheaf cohomology groups.
+Although this type of schemes are usually referred to as \emph{DSZ quantization conditions} in the literature, we generally prefer the term \emph{DSZ integrality condition} since \emph{quantization} has a very different meaning in of quantum field theory.
+In the following we will use both terms interchangeably.